Prepare ye the way of the Lord, make straight in the desert a highway for our God.

 Where such a mighty guest may come --On Jordan's Bank the Baptist's Cry; Tr.
 John Chandler, 1837

 This is the importance of The Church returning to parochial fasts for Advent.
-If we are to hear the cry of The Baptist at Mass for the Second and Third Sundays of Advent, and at The Daily Office, then it has an immediate, practical tenant for the spiritual life -- my individual spirituality has a larger context.
-Whereas we are apt to think our individual, spiritual life comes first, both Acts, the Church's tradition on Rule of Life, and our functional, liturgical life all reveal that the corporate acts of The Church: Mass and The Office, are more powerful and more important than personal acts of piety.
-The Mass saves the world, some kind of personal prayer is necessary but the Rosary and Grace before meals is optional.
+If we are to hear the cry of The Baptist at Mass for the Second and Third Sundays of Advent, and possibly daily at The Daily Office, then it has an immediate, practical tenant for the spiritual life -- my individual spirituality has a larger context.
+Whereas we are apt to think our individual, spiritual life comes first, Acts of the Apostles, the Church's tradition on Rule of Life, and our functional, liturgical life all reveal that the corporate acts of The Church: Mass and The Office, are more powerful and more important than personal acts of piety.
+The Mass saves the world, some kind of personal prayer is necessary but the Rosary and Grace before meals are good but optional.
 Both are holy, but one is greater.
 The Church insists upon a unique vocation for each individual person, but she also reminds us that characters come out of communities, and not the other way around.
 So The Church wants corporate Mass and personal piety, but she prioritizes them and establishes that one pours out of the other.
 In other words, "choosing" personal piety over corporate worship is a sign one has gone astray in their ethical formation.

 This is the true preparation for Christmas.
 We prepare to receive Christ, to cultivate a habitual Recollection, by keeping to our Rule of Life in a special way this Advent.
 We follow John, Isaiah, Elijah, and all the prophets to move from the beginner stage in the spiritual life, to the proficient stage: the stage of purgation.
-This is done today as it's always been done, through fasting, repentance, and only then are we free to bear good fruit.
+This is done today as it's always been done, through fasting and repentance, and only then are we free to bear good fruit.
 This is why it does not say prepare "a way," but prepare "the way."
 God sets the path, He is the way in Christ Jesus.
 Our job is not to make up our own corporate actions, but to receive what was revealed, and to humbly and obediently follow it.
 In other words, too much obsession with crafting your own Advent experience seems antithetical to The Church's Story.
 It reeks of Enlightenment, Liberal Protestant theology.